How to Get Rid of Dog Smell From Your Car.

 Pet safe natural cleaners.

-Avoid using air fresheners, or household odour removers as these can be too strong for a dog’s delicate sense of smell.
+Avoid using air fresheners, or household odour removers.
+While they may seem a solution for getting rid of dog smell, they can be too strong for a dog’s delicate sense of smell.
 They can even create more anxiety for a dog that dislikes car travel.
 Instead, try a home made citrus based odour removers.
 You can find the recipe in another of our Holidays4Dogs articles, here.

-One unusual tip I had not heard of before is to use of slices of bread in the car!
+One unusual tip we had not heard of before, is to use of slices of bread in the car!
 Apparently, bread absorbs smells.
 Once the smell has dissipated, you can throw the bread to the birds.

-Baking soda also works just as well as a deodoriser.
+Baking soda works well as a deodoriser and a good natural way to get rid of dog smell from your car.
 Place a bowl in your car overnight and you should notice that the car smells fresher the next day.
 Don’t forget to remove these items before you put the dog in the car again!

 Of course, cleaning your car on a regular basis will keep smells at bay.
 Remove anything you can from the car such as mats, seat covers, or blankets you use for the dog to sit on.
 Wash everything separately.